Walden Media

 The company's notable releases include Holes in 2003, Because of Winn-Dixie in 2005, Charlotte's Web in 2006, Bridge to Terabithia, in 2007, three adaptations of The Chronicles of Narnia in 2005, 2008 and 2010, Ramona and Beezus in 2010, and both A Dog's Purpose and Wonder in 2017.
-All of these films are adaptations of popular children's books.
+All of these films are adaptations of popular books.
+Walden Media operates Walden Pond Press, a joint venture with HarperCollins, which publishes middle grade books.